Anaminus/roblox-data/README.md

 the build it was created from.

 ReflectionMetadata is a file used to specify metadata for parts of the Lua API.
-This data is contained under the `rflmd` folder, in the root folder.
+This data is contained under the `rmd` folder, in the root folder.
 Similar to the API dumps, this folder contains ReflectionMetadata files for each Player build, with the version hash used as the name.

 Each folder also has a file named `latest`, which contains data for the most recent build.

-The header file, located in the root folder, is named "header".
+The header file, located in the root folder, is named `header`.
 It contains a list of each Player build, as well as metadata related to each build.
-Such metadata includes
+Such metadata includes:

 - the version hash of the Player build
 - the version number of the Player build
 - when the build was created